-On March 10, 2021, we entered into a Cooperation Agreement with Hudson Executive Capital LP and certain of its affiliates ("Hudson").
-Pursuant to the Cooperation Agreement, we agreed to, among other things, appoint Mr. Hass to the board of directors to serve as a Class I director with a term expiring at our 2022 Annual Meeting of Stockholders and to the strategy committee of our board of directors.
-Subject to the terms and conditions of the Cooperation Agreement, we agreed to cooperate in good faith with Hudson to agree on a second director (the "Second Director") within 45 days of the date of the Cooperation Agreement, to serve as a Class III director with a term expiring at our 2021 Annual Meeting of Stockholders and to appoint the Second Director to at least one committee of the board of directors.
-We also agreed to nominate the Second Director for re-election at our 2021 Annual Meeting of Stockholders with a term expiring at our 2024 Annual Meeting of Stockholders.
+Pursuant to the Hudson Cooperation Agreement, we agreed to, among other things, appoint Mr. Hass to the board of directors to serve as a Class I director with a term expiring at our 2022 Annual Meeting of Stockholders and to the strategy committee of our board of directors.
+Subject to the terms and conditions of the Hudson Cooperation Agreement, we agreed to cooperate in good faith with Hudson to agree on a second director (the "Second Director") within 45 days of the date of the Hudson Cooperation Agreement, to serve as a Class III director with a term expiring at the Annual Meeting and to appoint the Second Director to at least one committee of the board of directors.
+We also agreed to nominate the Second Director for re-election at the Annual Meeting with a term expiring at our 2024 Annual Meeting of Stockholders.
+As a result of the cooperation between us and Hudson pursuant to the Hudson Cooperation Agreement, we identified Mr. Soriano as the Second Director and appointed Mr. Soriano to our board of directors to serve as a Class III director.
+We also appointed Mr. Soriano to the compensation committee of our board of directors.